 Growth stocks are stocks whose growth rate is expected to be considerably faster than the rest of the stocks in the market.
 Typically, growth stocks belong to companies that are growing and relatively young.
 Of course, there is no specific formula to spot a growth company or stock, nor are there set answers on how to invest in growth stocks.

-- – Because a growth company tends to reinvest its own earnings, it may pay a low or zero dividend to its stockholders.
+- Because a growth company tends to reinvest its own earnings, it may pay low or zero dividends to its stockholders.
 Investors are also alright with shelling out more for growth stocks because the returns tend to be high.

 Pay attention to growth sectors